18F/join.tts.gsa.gov/pages/tts-offices.md

 ---

 ## Intro
-There are six offices within TTS; below is a descriptions of each one and the open positions available.
+There are six offices within TTS; below is a description of each one and the open positions available.
 If you have questions about a role, please reach out to our Talent Team at [JoinTTS@gsa.gov](email:jointts@gsa.gov) and a recruiter will reach out to you.

 ## TTS Front Office